Host Reputation

 The weighting system is structured to ensure that any asset identified with a single, validated threat signal, such as an active phishing domain, is immediately classified in the High Risk (61-80) or Malicious (81-100) categories in the user interface.

-For example, when a confirmed threat matches a primary risk factor like phishing infrastructure, the calculation is designed to result in a sufficiently high score (in the range of 81 or higher) to accurately reflect its true severity.
+For example, when a confirmed threat matches a primary risk factor like the presence of offensive tooling, the calculation is designed to result in a sufficiently high score (in the range of 81 or higher) to accurately reflect its true severity.

 Reputation score = ((command_and_control_and_offensive_tooling * 0.82) + (phishing_impersonation_and_deceptive_activity * 0.82) + (network_infra * 0.42) + (anonymization_infra * 0.42)) x 100